bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

 levels(gapminder$country)[match("Korea, Rep.",levels(gapminder$country))] <- "SouthKorea"
 ```

 Next, we can create our two data sets.
-First we can create a data set that contains solely North Korea and our variables of interest, year and life expectency.
+First we can create a data set that contains solely North Korea and our variables of interest, year and life expectancy.

 ``` r
 N.Korea <- gapminder %>%